kyang5/coursedescriptions/source/courses/comp421.rst

 ----------------------------

-The tool of simulation is probably the most useful tool for analyzing problems which arise in real applications which are much too complicated to be analyzed mathematically.
+The tool of simulation is probably the most useful tool for analyzing problems that arise in real applications which are much too complicated to be analyzed mathematically.
 One example is the study of inventory control policies.
 When should the inventory be checked?
 How many units should be ordered?
 What are the anticipated consequences of these decisions?
 We simulate the random